GabrielGrimberg/Advanced-Algorithms/README.md

 - Time Complexity: O(V + E).
 - Memory Complexity: A bit better than Breadth First Search.

-Recursion and Iteration available for Depth First Search, as far as the performance is concerned these two are approximately the same.
+Recursion used for the Linked List approach and the Array approach.
+Iteration available for the Array approach for this Depth First Search, as far as the performance is concerned these two are approximately the same.
 So the speed of this algorithm is going to be the same even if you use the Recursion approach.

 ##### Abstract Data Type for Depth First Search: Stack.